decentraland/old-documentation/_posts/sdk-reference/2018-01-11-scene-contents.md

 #### scene.tsx

-This file contains the code that generates an entity tree, which is what end users of your parcel will see.
+In most cases, you'll only need to edit this file to create your scene.
+It contains the code that generates an entity tree, which is what end users of your parcel will see.

 Below is a basic example of a _scene.tsx_ file:

 {% raw %}